 - personal history including safeguarding reports, any criminal convictions

 - family history and social relationships generally

-We also collect information about the following which is classed as “special category data” under the GDPR.
+We may also collect information about the following which is classed as “special category data” under the UK GDPR.

 - Racial and ethnic origin

 - Health data including disabilities and special educational needs.